lindseyawilson/Lab-02/lab-02.md

     ## [1] 0.0822064

-So the relationship isn’t terrible strong, but it is positive.
+So the relationship isn’t terribly strong, but it is positive.
 As you increase the amount of plastic waste per person, you also increase the amount of that plastic waste that’s mismanaged.